fdechelle/logstash-plugin-docker/README.md

-# Logstash plugin development in docker
+# Logstash docker helper

-This is a docker-compose application to develop a [Logstash](https://github.com/elastic/logstash) plugin inside Docker.
+This is a docker-compose application to run various Docker containers connected to logstash.

 # Create and configure containers